Hermes, D'Etat and Morpheus paraded Saturday in Uptown

 "D'Etat's Zoo" included many expected creatures and targets.
 President Donald Trump was characterized as an "800 lb.
 Orangutan."
 Trump's head topped an orange body climbing the Washington Monument ("Trump tower"), and the figure said it all.
 The sculptural work on many figures, including Sidney Torres on the "101 Chalmations" float was excellent, and the float's were painted with vibrant, detailed figures.

-In some cases, jokes seemed stale.
-There is no obligation to do a Hillary Clinton or Mitch Landrieu joke every year, especially if the joke is worn.
+In some cases, jokes seemed worn.
+There is no obligation to do a Hillary Clinton or Mitch Landrieu joke every year.
 But surprises can be rewarding.
 The "Tortoise and the Hare" float featuring Uber battling the city's taxi cabs was an original and funny take on the issue, and refreshing new material..
-The "Bigfoot" float was a clever name and figure for the crew's take on "fake news," and the parting shot, "Dumbasses," was an entertaining jab at a litany of celebrities whose buffoonery overtook their celebrity, including Ryan Lochte and Johnny Manziel.
+The "Bigfoot" float was a clever name and figure for the krewe's take on "fake news," and the parting shot, "Dumbasses," was an entertaining jab at a litany of public figures whose buffoonery overtook their celebrity, including Ryan Lochte and Johnny Manziel.
 It's surprising that the krewe went back as far as a Jessica Simpson reality TV episode.
 There have been abundant figures in just the last year, but the parade hit many deserving targets and provided welcome comic relief.

 click to enlarge